 - A little heavy at 600g

-- EXTREMELY LIGHTWEIGHT: This small drone fits in your palm and only weighs 80g.
-However, its durable design combined with DJI’s flight technologies ensure...
+- EXTREMELY LIGHTWEIGHT: This small drone fits in the palm of your hand and weighs only 80 g.
+Its robust design combined with DJI Flight technologies ensure...

 10. Ruko F11 Pro Drone